Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

 \subsubsection{Proxy Bias}

 \secL{proxyBias} In order to determine the true bias (\eqR{bias}) we would have to implement or simulate the full quantum circuit both with and without noise.
 This is not feasible for (novel) large-scale circuits, where no ground truth is available.
-As an alternative we provide the proxy bias (\eqR{ungainlyExpression}), which is an upper bound for the true bias that can be determined without any explicit simulation, once we have a model such as that derived in \secR{fullCircuit}.
+As an alternative we provide the proxy bias (\eqR{ungainlyExpression}), which is an upper bound for the true bias that can be determined without any explicit simulation, once we have a model for the noise such as that derived in \secR{fullCircuit}.
 This facilitates the comparison of mitigation methods.

 It is useful to define the multiplicity\footnote{In general the multiplicity of a quasi-channel is the sum of the magnitudes of the linear coefficients pre-multiplying the CPTP channels that are summed together to give the quasi-channel.
-Since all the linear coefficients of \(\chiTermi{\left\{l_k\right\}}\) are unity the multiplicity \(\chiTermi{\left\{l_k\right\}}\) is just the number of constituent channels.} of (\ie the number of CPTP channels that make up) the quasi-channel \(\chiTermi{\left\{l_k\right\}}\):
+Since all the linear coefficients of \(\chiTermi{\left\{l_k\right\}}\) are unity the multiplicity \(\chiTermi{\left\{l_k\right\}}\) is just the number of constituent channels.} of the quasi-channel \(\chiTermi{\left\{l_k\right\}}\) (\ie the number of CPTP channels that make it up):

 This means any physical (\ie properly normalised) state (\(\initialState\)) acted on by the quasi-channel \(\chiTermi{\left\{l_k\right\}}\) will have an expectation value that satisfies: